Westport, County Mayo: Religion

 There are four churches in the town: The Elim Pentecostal church; Amazing Grace Fellowship, the Catholic Church, St Mary's; the Anglican church, Holy Trinity; the Evangelical church, Calvary Church Westport;

 In 1787 Lord Altamont gave the Catholic Parish Priest Dr Charles Lynagh a lease for a Catholic chapel and parochial house at Riverside.
 A temporary structure may have been erected as the chapel was not commenced for a quarter century later.
 The foundation stone was laid in 1813.
 Dr Oliver Kelly received support in this from Catholics and Protestants alike.
 The building was of cut stone in the Gothic revival style, and fronted onto the Malls which were under construction.
 The cost of the church was about £6000.
 By the 1920s the original gothic building was too small and the administrator Father Patterson raised funds for a new church.
 This cost £30000 and incorporated the old gothic facade in the Mall.
 The dedication occurred in 1932.
 Work began to build the present St Mary's church in 1957 with the demolition of the old church and completed by 1961.

+The old parish church of the Church of Ireland was built in 1797 beside the Carrowbeg River in the demesne of Westport House.
+That first church cost £617.
+10s.
+9d which was a gift from the Board of First Fruits, a body established to fund the building and repair of church buildings in the Church of Ireland in the late eighteenth and nineteenth century.
+William Thackeray described a 'pretty little church' on the 'pleasure grounds surrounding Westport House.
+The ruins of the church are still visible today.